BigPolarBear1/factorization/README.md

 4. Eventually the big ticket item will be to be "smart" about shifting the parabole, such that we can garantuee smaller smooths.
 5. Re-implement large-prime variant, since that is broken for now
 6. We can reduce the required amount of smooth by reducing the size of the factor base used for the quadratic coefficients..
+7. We also need to work on the whole "generate modulus" logic.
+This works fine for standard SIQS, but for us, the smooth size is determined by the root^2 \* quadratic coefficient.
+So we need to completely rework all of that.